 The King James Bible, in spite of its errors, is a pretty good translation.
 I use it every day, and I highly recommend that everyone get very familiar with it, because it enables us to use Strong's Concordance to find verses, as that concordance was based on the King James Bible.
 We really ought to look into the original Greek and Hebrew words to get a clearer sense of what the writers intended to say.
 Strong's Concordance has its limitations, as neither Hebrew nor Greek was James Strong's first language, but it is a good place to start when trying to determine the meaning of the original words.

 Another treasure I want to share is Alexander Hislop's Two Babylons, which was written in the 1850's.
-Educated men were very educated in the Greek and Roman classics in those days, and Alexander could read them in the original Greek and Latin.
+Educated men were very well acquainted with the Greek and Roman classics in those days, and Alexander could read them in the original Greek and Latin.
 This proved invaluable for comparing the teachings of the Roman Catholic church to what is written in the Holy Bible, and seeing where many of its doctrines and practices actually originated, which is not from the Holy Scriptures.

 In the Bible, God gave us a written record of His Laws, His prophecies, the deeds of men and women who truly belonged to Him, and the teachings of His Messiah, our Saviour the Lord Jesus Christ.
 He also gave us a record of what kind of behaviour infuriates Him and how He dealt with it.
 He gave us the Holy Bible partly for the same reason that the English nobles drew up the Magna Carta and forced King John to sign it, to put a curb on tyranny.
 God knew that, unless He had something written down that could keep people on track, and by which they could judge if others were on track with righteousness, their souls could be enslaved by powerful leaders who make up their own rules and pretend that they are handed down from Heaven.